 Blue Mountains 5-Day Camino Training Walk

 Members of the Blue Mountains Camino Supporters [BMCS] will be walking over 5 days from Penrith, at the base of the Blue Mountains, all the way to Blackheath, near the top.
 This is a great opportunity to experience the Camino spirit right here in Australia.
 If you’re thinking of walking a Camino in Spain or Portugal, or other long walks elsewhere, this is a great opportunity to try out your gear and see if you like long distance walking!
-And if 5 days is too long you can join the group for fewer days or just one day if you wish.

 Please be aware this is not a ‘guided’ walk but rather a walk with a group of Camino friends travelling up the Blue Mountains.
 In parts it is a walk reminiscent of travelling a Camino in Spain.
 Walking a Camino means you might walk on dirt tracks, concrete footpaths and roads as well as through paddocks and rural scenery.
 You will encounter hills and steps.
 Penrith is our starting point and is 25m above sea level, and Blackheath is at 1065m.